*Updated in August 2022

 - Stronger immune system

-Lion’s Mane contains active compounds such as hericenones and erinacines, which are suggested to be behind its benefits.
+Lion’s Mane contains active compounds hericenones and erinacines, which are suggested to be responsible for most of its benefits.

 While promising, the research on Lion’s Mane Mushroom is still early, with additional human studies needed to confirm its reported effects.